100 West Hersheypark Drive

 Check out the sweetest place on earth!

 Your trip to Lancaster has been pretty sweet, but while you’re there, why not visit the sweetest place on earth?
-Luckily, Hershey, PA is just a short drive away from Lancaster County!
+Luckily, Hershey, PA is just a short drive away (less than 30 miles) from Lancaster County!

 This quaint town is known for being the place where Milton S. Hershey founded the empire now known worldwide as Hershey’s Chocolate.
 Whether you’re visiting with family, friends, or on business, there are plenty of fun and unique things to do in Hershey.